Photo from the exhibition "Staging the Imagined" by Sama Alshaibi

 The grant winners will be announced and published on the AFAC website and Facebook page after the jury meetings conclude.
 An automatic email will be sent to applicants whose projects were not selected to receive grants.

 As soon as the grant winners are announced, AFAC will draft a grant contract to be signed by the grantees.
 The contract will include start and end dates, grant amount, budget breakdown, financial requirements, payment schedule, general provisions, implementation and amendments, required reports and project results.

-Payment Conditions & Schedule
+Payment Conditions & Schedule (After receiving the grant)